nodejs/doc-kit/docs/comparators.md

 The comparator will automatically run in GitHub Actions when:

-1. Your generator is configured with `compare: true` in the workflow
+1. Your generator is configured with `compare: <my-comparator>` in the workflow, which tells the system which comparator script to run
-2. The comparator filename matches the generator name